-The Compensation Committee met twice in 1998.
-At the time of the meetings, the Compensation Committee consisted of Messrs.
-Spedden and Noeth.
-The Compensation Committee is responsible for recommending salaries, incentives and other compensation for directors and officers of the Company, administering the Company's incentive compensation and benefit plans for officers and recommending to the Board of Directors policies relating to such compensation and benefit plans.
-In December 1998, the Board of Directors added Mr. Zafiropoulo to the Compensation Committee.
+The Compensation Committee met two times in 2000.
+The Compensation Committee consists of Messrs.
+Noeth (chairman), Spedden and Zafiropoulo.
+The Compensation Committee is responsible for recommending salaries, incentives and other compensation for directors and officers of Advanced Energy, administering Advanced Energy's incentive compensation and benefit plans for officers and recommending to the Board of Directors policies relating to such compensation and benefit plans.